However, we often cannot change a script that’s been approved, so there are performance techniques we can use.

 Additionally, YouTube typically charges based on impressions rather than the length of the ad.

-With regular TV ads, it doesn’t matter if the viewer is focused on your ad or getting a drink in the other room.
+With a regular TV commercial, it doesn’t matter if the viewer is focused on your ad or getting a drink in the other room.

 On the other hand, when you advertise on YouTube, you won’t have to pay if the viewer skips as soon as the option is available.